tjhickey724/SpecsGradingApp/MLA-features.md

 ### As a student
 When a student visits a course page they can see
 * the problem sets (as links to problem set pages)
-* a link to see the TAs
+* a link to see the TAs (which shows their names/emails and a link back to the course page)
 * a link to see the Skills